-Common options for business exit plans include selling your business or extending the control of the company to the other members of the family.
-Common options for business exit plans include selling your business or extending the control of the company to the other members of the family.
-Both of these have serious implications on the continuity of your business and on the cash you can generate from your chosen strategy.
+As you are transitioning to a new leadership, you should prepare options for business exit plans which may include selling your business or extending the control of the company to an internal employee, an individual outside your company or other members of your family.
+All options have serious implications for the continuity of your business.
 But whichever way you go, the important thing is that you have devised a plan for your exit strategy.
-Here’s a basic rundown to help you do just that:
+Here is a basic rundown to help you do just that:

 Developing the plan

 Devising a concrete blueprint is significant to the success of your chosen exit strategy.
-This process helps you anticipate possible challenges in relinquishing the control of your business.
-In a nutshell, planning is the initial step that allows you to engage in an effective business intelligence consulting even before the difficulties set in.
-The details included in your plan depend on various factors.
-Even so, you have to cover the basics such as identifying areas of expertise required for the successor and determining the ideal timeline for your exit strategy, among others.
+This process helps you anticipate possible challenges in relinquishing control of your business.
+In a nutshell, planning is the initial step that allows you to engage in effective business intelligence consulting even before the difficulties set in.
+The details included in your plan depend on several factors.
+Even so, you must cover basics such as identifying expertise required for the successor and determining the ideal timeline for your exit strategy, among others.

 Keeping communication lines open

-Coordinating with your stakeholders effectively is another significant aspect to the success of your exit plan.
-You can do this by sharing the salient points of your business intelligence consulting plans without unnecessarily disclosing all the nitty-gritty details.
+Coordinating with your stakeholders effectively is another significant aspect of the success of your exit plan.
+You can do this by sharing the salient points of your business intelligence consulting plans without unnecessarily disclosing all the practical details.
 Communicating well with your stakeholders gives them the security of knowing that the management is exerting serious efforts to uphold their interests.

 Collaborating with stakeholders